ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ### Prerequisites

-- A userscript manager extension (Tampermonkey, Violentmonkey)
+- A userscript manager extension (Tampermonkey or Violentmonkey)
 - Chrome, Firefox, or Edge browser

 ### Installation